 Coronavirus Relief for Unemployed Workers: How to Find Help

-With no definitive end in sight and rising unemployment, many are wondering how they will be able to pay for basic expenses.
-Thankfully, the government is actively helping with coronavirus unemployment benefits—and so are thousands of individuals through online fundraising.
-In this article, we outline where unemployed workers can find coronavirus relief.
+With no definitive end in sight, many are wondering how they will be able to pay for basic expenses.
+Thankfully, the government is actively helping with coronavirus relief for unemployed workers — and so are thousands of individuals through online fundraising.
+So, in this article, we outline where to find it.

-According to the Department of Labor, anyone who is unemployed due to no fault of their own is eligible for unemployment.
-In most cases, it means that you are unemployed due to lack of available work.
-This means that people who lost their jobs due to coronavirus-related hardships will be able to receive benefits.
+According to Services Australia, anyone who is unemployed due to no fault of their own is eligible for benefits of some kind.
+In most cases, the criteria covers anyone who is unable to work due to lack of available roles and forced closure of businesses across multiple industries.
+This means that people who lost their jobs due to coronavirus-related hardships will be able to receive unemployment benefits.
+Freelancers, contractors and the self-employed are eligible for coronavirus relief for unemployed workers, too.

 As more jobs are threatened because of the global health crisis, it is important to save money where possible.
 If you’re currently unemployed, you’re no doubt facing difficult decisions as unexpected expenses arise with no steady income to pay them.